 Dr. Chavis graduated from the UNC-Chapel Hill School of Dentistry in 1980 and currently practices dentistry at our Laurinburg location.
 He is a member of the American Dental Association, the Academy of General Dentistry, from which he obtained a fellowship, the North Carolina Dental Society and the Fourth District Dental Society.
 He has represented North Carolina as an alternate delegate to the ADA national conventions, as vice president of the NCDS and as president of the Fourth District Dental Society.
 He served as trustee for Scotia Village Presbyterian Homes and the Scotland County Health Care System.
 He has also served on the Board of Trustees for the NCDS and has participated in the Missions of Mercy clinics, the Give Kids a Smile program and the Men’s Baptist Association’s dental mobile bus.
 He is currently on the board of trustees for the Scotland County Board of Health for which he serves as vice-chairman.

 Outside of dentistry, Dr. Chavis has been involved with the Scotland County chapter of the American Red Cross, the United Way and served as a trustee on the board for Scotia Village Presbyterian Homes.
 He is currently on the board of trustees for the Scotland County Board of Health.

 He enjoys all kinds of sports especially running, biking, golf and water sports.
 He likes to do road races and has competed in several marathons and biathlons.

-A native of Laurinburg, NC, Dr. Chavis attends the Wagram Church of God with his wife, Donna, who also works with him as a dental hygienist, and their two children, Kristen and Coby.
+A native of Laurinburg, NC, Dr. Chavis attends the Wagram Church of God with his wife, Donna, who also works with him as a dental hygienist.
+They have two beautiful children.

 Laurinburg Dentist Receives 2011 Fellowship Award from he Academy of General Dentistry